 When brands notice that a certain piece of clothing is selling well and they rapidly want to restock, they need a printing partner who can deliver them the printed fabric in a very short time frame.
 What printing technique enables textile printers to keep up with this new distribution model and start with fast-fashion manufacturing?

 Which printing technique best facilitates fast-fashion manufacturing: conventional or digital textile printing?
 To make a comparison, first, we need to know exactly what printing specifications fast-fashion manufacturing requires.

-First of all, fast-fashion requires fast delivery times for both first as well as repeat orders in order for brands to quickly restock best-selling clothes.
+First of all, fast-fashion manufacturing requires fast delivery times for both first as well as repeat orders in order for brands to quickly restock best-selling clothes.
 Because of this new distribution model, fashion collections change more often.
-So the unlimited design possibilities, the possibility to start printing almost instantly and the low set up costs of digital textile printing clearly enable a fast-fashion manufacturing.
+So the unlimited design possibilities, the possibility to start printing almost instantly, and the low setup costs of digital textile printing clearly enable fast-fashion manufacturing.

 On top of that, the modern customer demands new, high-quality designs that rapidly follow the fashion trends and prefer brands with a green image.
 In figure 1, you can see an overview of all the requirements of fast-fashion and in which way both conventional, as well as digital textile printing, matches those requirements.

 Fig 1.
 Fast-fashion manufacturing: conventional versus digital textile printing

 As becomes clear from figure 1, digital textile printing best matches the requirements of fast-fashion manufacturing.
 That also becomes clear in practice: fast-fashion brands are the largest purchasers of digitally printed textiles.